 From their website, “Origo Labs is determined to seek truth by revealing impurities in cannabis and hemp products.”

-With statements like this and a mission slogan “Seek the Truth,” Origo Labs are clear about their mission in the cannabis industry.
-The company launched its testing products in May 2020 and are committed to offering a new era of transparency to the cannabis industry.
+With statements like this and a mission/slogan, “Seek the Truth,” Origo Labs are clear about its mission in the cannabis industry.
+The company launched its testing solutions in May 2020 and is committed to offering a new era of transparency to the cannabis industry.
 To do this, the company provides the following: